Water physical therapy refers to water exercises to treat various types of affections and injuries – it is also called aquatic rehabilitation.

 Stress and Depression

 Flotation in water is one of the most relaxing and enjoyable feelings.
 It’s all about the sense of being weightless and almost losing the sense of reality.
-It is well-known that flotation tanks (also known as isolation tanks) are used for meditation and relaxation.
+Flotation tanks for instance (also known as isolation tanks), are used for meditation and relaxation.

 Sea bathing has an increased benefit in recovering from stress, due to the marine environment.